mheap/nexmo-developer/_use_cases/en/contact-center-client-sdk.md

 1. Run your client-side app.
 2. Log in as `Jane`.
-3. On another phone, call the Nexmo number assigned to your Nexmo application.
+3. On another phone, call the Vonage number assigned to your Vonage application.
 4. Receive the call on the client-side app.

 ### Make a Phone Call